Traveler in Brazil checking phone with eSIM signal but slow internet

 Typical pattern:

-Even local SIM cards may lose connection outside populated areas.
+Even local SIM cards may lose signal outside populated areas.

-• If you installed your eSIM before traveling, activation may only occur once it connects to a supported Brazilian network.
+If you installed your eSIM before traveling, activation may happen only once it connects to a supported Brazilian network.

-Your phone may still be using your primary SIM for data.
+Your phone may still be using your primary SIM for mobile data.

-• Some phones support eSIM but not all Brazilian frequency bands.
+Some phones support eSIM but not all Brazilian frequency bands or carrier combinations.

 More common with: